vatsshubham100/vatsshubham100/README.md

 <h2 align="left">Hi 👋!
-My name is Shubham Vats and I'm a ECE student, from IIIT Bhagalpur</h2>
+My name is Shubham Vats and I'm an ECE student, from IIIT Bhagalpur</h2>

 ###